-Of the 242 questionnaires distributed to participants through Google Forms, 200 were completed and returned, yielding a response rate of roughly 82.6%.
+Participants completed and returned 200 of the 242 questionnaires distributed through Google Forms, yielding a response rate of approximately 82.6%.
 This signifies a considerable degree of participation within the target demographic, as more than eighty percent of respondents contributed their feedback.
 Conversely, this indicates that 17.4% of the surveys remained unanswered.